 After 60 years of production, Rumaila’s reservoirs are changing.
 The pressure levels in the reservoirs in the north of the field have dropped.
 Without addressing this issue and undertaking activities such as maintaining wells across the field, Rumaila’s production would fall 17% every year.
 This process is called base decline and is common to all oilfields (although the rate of decline varies).

-However, Rumaila has not only maintained but also increased production levels over the past five years.
+However, Rumaila has not only maintained but also increased production levels over the past nine years.
 We are beating the base decline thanks to our various activities and hard work undertaken.

 Largely thanks to the water injection programme, oil production in North Rumaila has more than doubled – an increase of over 400,000 barrels per day since 2010.

-Injecting water into the reservoir reintroduces and raises the pressure in the reservoirs.
+Injecting industrial-grade water (which is unsuitable for drinking) into the reservoir reintroduces and raises the pressure in the reservoirs.
 In so doing, we have been able to bring wells that were previously ceased back online, and coupled with the conversion of producing wells into water injector wells, we have been able to substantially increase oil production in the north of the field – from 375,000 to over 800,000 bpd.

 Water injection is not new to Rumaila.
 The QAWTP has been providing industrial-grade water (which is unsuitable for drinking) from the Shatt Al Basra canal since 1978.
 However, the scale of injection required to sustain the field’s long term-sustainability requires much more water.
 This is why the new state of the art extension, built by leading international water specialist, Veolia, is vital.
 The new plant is now capable of treating up to 1.3 million barrels of water per day.
 Playing a pivotal role in Rumaila’s capability for many years to come.